Jada Pinkett-Smith and Son Jaden React to Clip of Shane Dawson ''Sexualizing'' 11-Year-Old Willow Smith - E! Online

 Jada and Jaden's tweets comes a day after the 31-year-old YouTuber shared a new video, titled "Taking Accountability," where he addresses renewed criticism he's facing for his use of blackface, the N-word and other offensive comments.

 On Saturday, June 27, the mother of two wrote on Twitter, "To Shane Dawson ...
-I'm down with the excuses."
+I'm done with the excuses."

 Following his mother's tweet, Jaden took to his own social media account and wrote, "SHANE DAWSON I AM DISGUSTED BY YOU.
 YOU SEXUALIZING AN 11 YEAR OLD GIRL WHO HAPPENS TO BE MY SISTER!!!!!!
 IS THE FURTHEST THING FROM FUNNY AND NOT OKAY IN THE SLIGHTEST BIT."